Sophie: I used to be a size 22, look at me now!

 4. Guidence My brother was a professional boxer, so it’s been great to have him train with me and show me exercises to help me tone up.

-5. Sweet Treats I always have Weight Watchers yogurts in my fridge, for breakfasts, snacks and desserts.
+5. Sweet Treats I always have WW yogurts in my fridge, for breakfasts, snacks and desserts.